Ryhma-RED-Ohjelmistoprojekti-2/Weatherapp-documents/README.md

-What programming technologies are needed for the application?
+What programming technologies and solutions were used for the application?

-- VSCode
+- IDE -environment: VSCode.

-- Java
+- Backend: Java and Spring boot.

-- Spring boot
+- Frontend: React.
-- MySQL
+	* Libraries: ...

-- React
+- Database: MySQL.